MarioHsiao/Dow-Jones-Infrastructure/docs/Content/1GettingStarted/3Create a Component/6CreateRazorView.md

 * Under folder `SampleComponent`, create a new file `SampleComponent.cshtml`

 * Go to properties of newly created file, set Custom Tool field to: `RazorViewComponentClassGenerator`.

-This should create the following file:
-	* SampleComponent.cs '(if you do not see this file, you have not properly installed the Razor View Component Class Generator plugin)'
+	This should create the following file:	SampleComponent.cs (if you do not see this file, you have not properly installed the Razor View Component Class Generator plugin)

 * Replace the contents of `TestComponent.cshtml` with the following: